Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Q15.
 What is Acceptance testing?

-Acceptance testing is a critical phase in software testing where a software application is evaluated to determine whether it meets the specified requirements and is ready for deployment.
-It involves validating that the software aligns with user expectations, functions as intended, and satisfies the defined criteria for acceptance.
+Acceptance testing is a critical phase in software testing.
+It evaluates a software application to determine whether it meets the specified requirements and is ready for deployment.
+It involves validating that the software aligns with user expectations, functions as intended, and satisfies the defined acceptance criteria.

 There are two main categories of acceptance testing: